JENNIFER311/data-science-journey/deep_learning_projects/MoodLens_know_the_mood/README.md

 ## Features

-- Multi-emotion detection using Hugging Face `j-hartmann/emotion-english-distilroberta-base`.
+- Multi-emotion detection using Hugging Face.
 - Emojis for each comment based on detected emotion.
 - Emotion distribution chart using Plotly.
 - Word cloud of comments.